 - City of Tamarac web site

-- Click here for automobile theft deterrent measures and other special services are offered by BSO.
+- Click here for other special services are offered by BSO.

 - Combat bike theft.
 Register your bicycle with BSO's BikeTrack system.